Adam Legzdins

 Legzdins began his career with Birmingham City, from where he spent time on loan at several lower-division clubs but never played first-team football for his parent club.
 In 2008, he joined Crewe Alexandra, with whom he made his debut in the Football League, but played only infrequently.
 He spent the 2010–11 season as Football League Two club Burton Albion's first-choice goalkeeper, earning himself a move to Derby County of the Football League Championship.
 He played 35 matches over three seasons with Derby, mainly in 2012–13, and after a year with Leyton Orient, he rejoined Birmingham City in 2015.
 After two seasons and 21 appearances, he signed for Burnley, where he remained for three years but never made it to the first team.
-In November 2020, he signed for Dundee.
+In November 2020, he signed for Dundee, spending 5 years at the club and earning 2 promotions before retiring from playing in 2025 and joining the club’s operations team.

-He qualifies to play international football for Latvia via his paternal grandparents.
+While being English, Legzdins qualified to play international football for Latvia via his paternal grandparents.